Why do we sleep?

 3. Chat to someone

-Have a confidential chat on the121 section on Cool2talk allowing you to unburden yourself and be heard.
+Talk to someone you trust at home, allowing you to unburden yourself and be heard.
 Sharing worries can really help de-stress you.
-CLICK HERE for more info.

 3. Relax before going to bed